annargrs/blog/_drafts/2020-07-12-anonymity.markdown

 Given all the above, let us look at the ACL's [long-term review reform proposal](https://www.aclweb.org/adminwiki/index.php?title=ACL_Rolling_Review_Proposal).
 It currently outlines a rolling review process with two stages:

-* **Stage 1**: papers are submitted to a unified review pool with monthly deadlines, where they undergo double-blind peer review.
+* **Stage 1**: papers are submitted to a unified review pool with monthly deadlines, where they undergo fully anonymous peer review.
 After that is done, the authors have the option to revise-and-resubmit, or they may choose to make their papers public.
 * **Stage 2**: authors of already-reviewed papers may submit their work to conferences/workshops/journals (based on their respective deadlines).
 The ACs/SACs/PCs make decisions based on the existing reviews, and their own editorial policies.
-This process may or may not be blind, like it is today.
+This process may or may not conceal author identity, like it is done today.

-I hope I've made the case that stage 2 really has to be blind.
+I hope I've made the case that stage 2 really has to be fully anonymous.
 But NLP is moving at breakneck speed, and the authors would shoot themselves in the foot to not "publish" their work as soon as it was reviewed.
 So by the time it got to the conference submission, most of it would be deanonymized.

 As Yoav Goldberg pointed out, in this proposed scheme the situation would actually be worse than it is now, because the editorial role of ACs/SACs/PCs really puts them in the limelight, and *their* identities will be known to the authors.
 In other words, the authors will know that it is these specific people that did not want their work in the conference, perhaps despite good reviews.
 And who wants to make enemies?